Giants vs. Rockies Player Props Betting Odds

 Wade Stats

-- Wade has recorded 51 hits with nine doubles, a triple, eight home runs and 41 walks.
+- Wade has put up 53 hits with nine doubles, a triple, eight home runs and 41 walks.
 He has driven in 19 runs with two stolen bases.

 Wade Recent Games